tarachristine88/IMT542_Final_Project/README.md

 **Video Tutorial 3**

-This tutorial shows a functional prototype with a more sophisticated front-end user interface.
+This video introduces a functional prototype with a more sophisticated front-end user interface.
 It was created with the assistance of Lovable AI Coding.

 https://drive.google.com/file/d/1eOnymmoOeDxR3uE3jtpK3FJyqFwFfOqY/view?usp=sharing